 - The practice understood the needs of its population and tailored services in response to those needs.
-For example online services such as repeat prescription requests, advanced booking of appointments, advice services for common ailments. - The practice improved services where possible in response to unmet needs. - The facilities and premises were appropriate for the services delivered. - The practice made reasonable adjustments when patients found it hard to access services.
-For example, home visits from either a GP or the practice nurse. - Care and treatment for patients with multiple long-term conditions and patients approaching the end of life was coordinated with other services.
+For example the practice offered extended opening hours, online services such as repeat prescription requests, advanced booking of appointments, advice services for common ailments. - The local CCG had organised specialist in house training on Cognitive-behavioural therapy (CBT), Trauma & Anger management.
+The practice manager has undertaken extra mental health training.
+The Mental Health prevalence had been compounded by the serious incident of the Grenfell Fire.
+As well as flexibility in appointments including extra evenings and weekends, they had set up a bespoke CBT clinic for those affected by Grenfell and others who may benefit, with an MDT with the GP to review cases to provide comprehensive care. - The practice improved services where possible in response to unmet needs. - The facilities and premises were appropriate for the services delivered. - The practice made reasonable adjustments when patients found it hard to access services. - Care and treatment for patients with multiple long-term conditions and patients approaching the end of life was coordinated with other services.